Use case · Updated April 29, 2026

 Why Craig + ScribeForge beats single-file recording

 The naive approach is to use OBS Studio or system audio recording — gives you one mixed audio file with all speakers overlapping.
-Grok STT can diarize this (Speaker 1, Speaker 2…) but accuracy drops on noisy multi-speaker mixes.
+Grok STT can try to separate this with speaker labels, but review gets harder on noisy multi-speaker mixes.

 Craig records each speaker on a separate track.
 You get one FLAC per Discord username.
-Transcribe each FLAC individually → automatic per-speaker labeling, no diarization needed.
-Concatenate by timestamp at the end.
+Transcribe each FLAC individually, then merge by timestamp at the end.
+That workflow is usually easier to review than relying on automatic speaker attribution in a mixed file.

 The 5-step workflow